Decision Intelligence™

 Size investments to actual grid capacity and surface community impact early.

-AI Economy Intelligence
+AI Decision Intelligence

 Where the system is breaking right now.